Jumbo Content

 How does it work?

 PACE's primary sensor is the Ocean Color Instrument (OCI).
 Its unprecedented coverage of broad wavelengths at high resolution not only benefits ocean science but atmospheric science, as well.
-OCI data are complemented by measurements from two polarimeters being planned for PACE.
+OCI data are complemented by measurements from PACE's two polarimeters.
 These instruments focus on the study of clouds and aerosols.

 PACE Science Questions